Database Administrators

 Administer, test, and implement computer databases, applying knowledge of database management systems.
 Coordinate changes to computer databases.
 Identify, investigate, and resolve database performance issues, database capacity, and database scalability.
 May plan, coordinate, and implement security measures to safeguard computer databases.

-Sample of reported job titles: Database Administration Manager, Database Administrator (DBA), Database Analyst, Database Coordinator, Database Engineer, Database Manager, Development and Database Administration Manager, IS Admin (Information Systems Administrator), IS Manager (Information Systems Manager), Systems Administrator (Systems Admin)
+Sample of reported job titles: Database Administration Manager, Database Administrator (DBA), Database Analyst, Database Coordinator, Database Engineer, Database Manager, Development and Database Administration Manager, IS Admin (Information Systems Administrator), Systems Administrator (Systems Admin)

 Occupation-Specific Information